 I occasionally play tracks on Coffitivity and Hipstersound to recreate the sounds of a cafe in brainstorming and creative thinking sessions, or when it has just been too quiet for too long.
 Instrumental music like contemporary piano or the Monument Valley soundtrack are other favorites.

-On the other hand, if you have unwanted sounds at home, you could use active noise-cancelling headphones or earphones.
-If you have small children around, you need to have another responsible adult around who can address their needs while you’re tuning them out.
+On the other hand, if you have unwanted sounds at home, you could use active noise-cancelling (ANC) headphones or earphones.
+If you have small children around, outside your view, you could arrange to have another responsible adult address their needs while you’re tuning them out.
+(I regularly use my TaoTronics, Model TT-BH085, ANC headphones to drown out background noise, such as kids playing, singing and chatting.)

 If certain scents and aromas make you more productive or less stressed, then go ahead and burn that candle or use the essential oil that does the trick.
 There are no coworkers with allergies and fragrance sensitivities to worry about.